edkiernan/PDF.ai-CSCI3308/README.md

   "universe_domain": ""
 }
 ```
-Now that you have the JSON key file:
+    12. Now that you have the JSON key file create a credential folder in the `/src` directory and place your newely created JSON file inside.

-* Use the path to this file in the GOOGLE_APPLICATION_CREDENTIALS environment in the .env file (yourgooglecreds.json).
+    13. Next you must edit your .env to use the path to this JSON file in the GOOGLE_APPLICATION_CREDENTIALS environment variable (replace `yourgooglecreds.json` witrh your file name).

 3. Create a Google Cloud Storage Bucket:
     1. Go to the Google Cloud Console: https://console.cloud.google.com/.
     2. Select your project or create a new one.